American Conservatory Theater: Theaters

-A.C.T.'s primary home in San Francisco is the Geary Theater, located at 415 Geary Street near the corner of Mason Street in the Theatre District of San Francisco.
+A.C.T.'s primary home in San Francisco is the Toni Rembe Theater (formerly the Geary Theater, located at 415 Geary Street near the corner of Mason Street in the Theatre District of San Francisco.
 Built in 1910 and designed by Walter D. Bliss and William B. Faville in the Classical Revival and Late Victorian styles, it was previously known as the Columbia Theater.
-The Geary Theater was listed on the National Register of Historic Places on May 27, 1975, and was designated an official San Francisco Landmark on July 11, 1976.
+It was listed on the National Register of Historic Places on May 27, 1975, under the name "Geary Theater", and was designated an official San Francisco Designated Landmark on July 11, 1976, under the name "Geary Theater".
+The name was changed to the Toni Rembe Theater in 2022 after a $35 million donation was made by an anonymous donor.
+Toni Rembe is member of the board and past chair of the board of the A.C.T.

 In 2015, A.C.T. opened the Strand Theater at 1127 Market Street between 7th and 8th Streets, across from the U.N.
 Plaza in the Civic Center neighborhood of San Francisco.
+It originally opened in 1917 as a venue for silent films.
+It was later used as an adult movie theater and was shut down in 2003.
+It was purchased by the A.C.T. in 2012 and renovated by Skidmore, Owings & Merrill LLP.
 The building has a 283-seat theater as well as a 120-seat event and performance space.
-A.C.T. utilizes the theater to present educational workshops, cabaret performances and specially commissioned new works, as well as productions connected to their M.F.A. and Young Conservatory programs.
+A.C.T. uses the theater to present educational workshops, cabaret performances and specially commissioned new works, as well as productions connected to their M.F.A. and Young Conservatory programs.

 Acting school

-A.C.T.'s conservatory is accredited to grant Master of Fine Arts degrees for actors.
-The current director of the conservatory MFA program is Danyon Davis.
+A.C.T.'s was WASC accredited to grant Master of Fine Arts degrees for actors, 1984–2022.
+However, due to lack of funding, A.C.T. discontinued that program in June 2022.

-In addition to the MFA program, A.C.T. offers training through the Studio A.C.T., the Summer Training Congress, and Young Conservatory programs.
+A.C.T. offers training through the Studio A.C.T., the Summer Training Congress, and Young Conservatory programs.